Kidde Fire Alarm Troubleshooting

 Power Issues and the Breaker Check

-If the breaker stays on and the panel still doesn't power up, the backup battery may be completely dead.
-At this point, the system cannot function at all.
-This is the most urgent situation for battery replacement.
-Contact a service technician immediately for emergency service.
+If the breaker stays on and the panel still does not power up, the backup battery is completely dead.
+The system cannot function.
+This is the most urgent situation for battery replacement — contact a service technician immediately for emergency service.

 Maintenance and Prevention